mruepp/semantic-analysis/README.md

 ### Contribution guidelines ###

-* If you want to contribute in any way, please be welcome
+* If you want to contribute in any way, please clone, branch and create a pull request.
-* Code review
-* Other guidelines

 ### Who do I talk to? ###

 * Repo owner or admin
-* Other community or team contact